Things To Do In Fort Lauderdale: Thrilling Itinerary For Palm Tree Lovers

 Entrance to Elbo Room

-Located at the easternmost end of Las Olas is Elbo Room, this tiny dive bar was established in 1938 and gained popularity in the 1960 movie Where the Boys Are.
+Located at the easternmost end of Las Olas is Elbo Room, a tiny dive bar that was established in 1938 and gained popularity in the 1960 movie Where the Boys Are.
 Now it is the prime location for spring breakers.

 A visit to Fort Lauderdale is not complete without making a stop at this legendary bar.